 We often see Pacific white-sided dolphins and resident killer whales interacting.
 However, this is the first time anyone has seen this from the whale’s perspective.

-September 9 – Diary Entry
+September 9 – Onto the Salish Sea

 We are in the Salish Sea after a long journey from the north.
 All of us aboard the Gikumi are feeling warmer, drier, and excited to continue our research in UBC’s backyard!

-September 10 – Research Hydroacoustics
+September 10

-Seeing with sound!?
+– Seeing with Sound!?

 The depths of the ocean are dark and silty.
 It’s hard to see anything.
 Killer whales use echolocation to locate their prey, but how can we see what fish are in the area?

-September 12 – Diary Entry
+September 12

-September 12 – Diary Entry
+September 12

 We saw lots of feeding activity off the Carmanah Point Lighthouse (West Coast Trail) as the southern resident killer whales gathered before moving into Juan de Fuca Strait.

-September 13 – Diary Entry
+September 13

 We had a tough time yesterday finding the southern residents in the thick smoke — and can’t imagine what it is doing to their lungs.
 Smoke from the wildfires in the United States has poured over southern British Columbia and has smothered the Salish Sea.
 It is burning our eyes and stinging our throats, and limits our ability to see to less than a kilometer at best.